Freedom of religion in Myanmar

-Myanmar has been under the rule of repressive authoritarian military regimes since 1962.
-After the 1974 Socialist constitution was suspended in 1988, constitutional protection of religious freedom has not existed, after the bloody suppression of the 8888 Uprising.
+Myanmar has been under the rule of repressive military regimes since 1962.
+After the 1974 Socialist constitution was suspended in 1988, constitutional protection of religious freedom has not existed, following the bloody suppression of the 8888 Uprising.
 The authorities generally permitted most adherents of registered religious groups to worship as they choose; however, the government imposed restrictions on certain religious activities and is accused of abusing the right to freedom of religion.

 Basic facts

 Myanmar had a population of approximately 54.5 million in 2023.
 The 2014 census noted that 88% of the population was Buddhist, 6% Christian, 4.3% Muslim, 1% Animist and 0.5% Hindu.
 However, the large movement of Rohingyas in 2017 has halved the number of Muslims in the country.

 Accusations

 The government is accused of actively promoting Theravada Buddhism (practised by 90% of the population) over other religions, particularly among members of ethnic minorities.
 Christian and Islamic groups continued to have trouble obtaining permission to repair existing places of worship or build new ones.
 Anti-Muslim violence continued, as did the close monitoring of Muslim activities.
 Although there were no new reports of forced conversions of non-Buddhists, the government applied pressure on students and poor youth to convert to Buddhism.
 Adherence or conversion to Buddhism is generally a prerequisite for promotion to senior government and military ranks.

 Evangelism is banned, although Sunday schools and church activities are not affected.